EckoTan0804/academic-kickstart/content/notes/natural-language-processing/RNN/BPTT.md

 ---

+Recurrent neural networks (RNNs) have attracted great attention on sequential tasks.
+However, compared to general feedforward neural networks, it is a little bit harder to train RNNs since RNNs have feedback loops.

+In this article, we dive into basics, especially the error backpropagation to compute gradients with respect to model parameters.
+Furthermore, we go into detail on how error backpropagation algorithm is applied on long short-term memory (LSTM) by unfolding the memory unit.

 ## BPTT in RNN

 {{< figure src="https://raw.githubusercontent.com/EckoTan0804/upic-repo/master/uPic/截屏2020-08-13%2021.45.04.png" title="Left: recursive description.
 Right: unrolled RNN in a time sequential manner" numbered="true" >}}